-(000s omitted) Number of Options Weighted Average Price Weighted Average Remaining Contractual Life Aggregate Intrinsic Value Options outstanding at January 1, 2013 Options forfeited during 2013 9,301 (5,946) \$ 30.89 22.81 Options outstanding and exercisable at December 31, 2013 3,355 \$ 35.45 1.00 - (000s omitted) Number of Options Weighted Average Price Weighted Average Remaining Contractual Life Aggregate Intrinsic Value (000s omitted) Options outstanding at January 1, 2012 Options forfeited during 2012 Average Price Average Remaining Contractual Intrinsic
+(000s omitted) Number of Options Weighted Average Price Weighted Average Remaining Contractual Life Aggregate Intrinsic Value Options outstanding at January 1, 2014 Options forfeited during 2014 Options outstanding and 3,355 3,355 exercisable at December 31, 2014 \$ - - (000s omitted) Number of Options Weighted Average Price Weighted Average Remaining Contractual Life Aggregate Intrinsic Value (000s omitted) Options outstanding at January 1, 2013 Options forfeited during 2013 Average Price Average Remaining Contractual Intrinsic

-No options were exercised during 2013 or 2012.
-As of December 31, 2013 and 2012, there was no unrecognized compensation cost related to non-vested stock options granted under the Plan.
+No options were exercised during 2014 and 2013.
+As of December 31, 2014 and 2013, there was no unrecognized compensation cost related to non-vested stock options granted under the Plan.

 The Corporation has issued a total of 35,000 stock appreciation rights ("SARs") to the executive management team, using a price of \$2.00 per share.
-The terms of the SARs provide that any appreciation in stock price will be paid in cash on two fixed dates which were subject to certain performance conditions, which management has determined have been met during 2013.
+The terms of the SARs provide that any appreciation in stock price will be paid in cash on two fixed dates which were subject to certain performance conditions, which management determined were met during 2013.
 SAR payment dates vary by individual agreement and range from February 2014 through May 2017.
-Initial measurement of the SAR's resulted in recording expense of \$120,000 for the year ended December 31, 2013, which is reflective of vesting through December 31, 2013 and is recorded in accrued interest payable and other liabilities on the consolidated balance sheet.
-Approximately \$184,000 of additional estimated liability has yet to be reflected in the consolidated financial statements as vesting conditions have not yet been met.
+Initial measurement of the SAR's resulted in recording expense of \$120,000 in 2013.
+Additional expense of \$84,600 was recorded in 2014, resulting in a total liability of \$204,600 and \$120,000 at December 31, 2014, and December 31, 2013, respectively.
+These balance are reflective of vesting through the years then ended and are recorded in accrued interest payable and other liabilities on the consolidated balance sheets.
 The liability will continue to be re-measured each reporting period with changes recorded on a prospective ratable basis in salaries and employee benefits expense as further vesting transpires over the remaining SAR terms.
 The SAR's vest immediately upon a change in ownership control.